 The temple built to pay tribute to China’s greatest sage and his lasting legacy is dedicated to a mortal rather than a deity; regardless.
 Here you can see Confucius’ funeral tablets in The Hall of Great Accreditation, while the Hall of Great Perfection features the central shrine to the scholar and a large collection of ancient musical instruments.

 3. The Niujie Mosque

-The mosque which was built in 996 Liao Dynasty is located on Liar Road in Xicheng District (formerly Xuanwu district).
+The mosque which was built in the 996 Liao Dynasty is located on Liar Road in Xicheng District (formerly Xuanwu District).
 This is one of the largest and oldest mosques in Beijing with 6,000 square meters with the main prayer room measuring 600 square meters with building construction influenced by Islamic and Han architecture.